“A party without cake is just a meeting” ~ Julia Child

 A genius tip from Bon Appetit that's proven invaluable time and time again.
 “Ask some close friends or good conversationalists to come early and be the first guests.
 This deflects the awkward early phase and allows you to get on with prep” ~ Bon Appetit Editors

 Take it from me; you never know when the feeling of social awkwardness will wash over you, so I always have a few conversation starters at the ready.
 “Have you been anywhere fun this summer?”
 “What's the thing in your life that you're most excited about?”
 “Cooked anything delicious lately?”

 Admittedly, there have been Spaghetti Saturdays that wouldn't fall in the category of shining moments.
 It's nearly always because of the little details.
 Do we have enough ice?
 Candles?
 Parmesan?
 Chairs?
 Wine?

 Here's what we've learned: If it can be done ahead of time, definitely do it ahead of time.
 As we're putting things away, we keep a running list of what we're running low on.
 The next day, while it's still fresh in our minds, we stock up.

 Tables and Chairs

 We have six DIY tables that we use only for parties.
 The tops are inexpensive flat-panel closet doors that are easy to paint and re-paint (36″ width for guests and 32″ width for the drink and dessert tables).
-Their legs from IKEA screw on and off.
-They're a cinch to set up .. tear down .. and tuck away in the basement
+Their legs are from IKEA and screw on and off.
+They're a cinch to set up, tear down, and tuck away in the basement

 I'm a huge fan of fresh flowers (usually stems from the garden or farmer's market mixed with blooms from Trader Joe's).
-A little color on the table goes an awfully long way
+A little color on the table goes a long way

-Note to self .. if you have a iPad playing watch out for kitty cats that love to sit on it.
+Note to self, if you have an iPad playing watch out for kitty cats that love to sit on it.
 You never know when they'll change your station to something like AC/DC(!)